-Prana Air lent their hand to Mahindra Lifespaces Developers in analyzing the changes in air quality caused at one of their construction sites.
+Prana Air lent their hand to Mahindra Lifespaces Developers in analyzing the changes in air pollution due to construction at the sites.
 The deployment would be vital in determining the changes in particulate concentration attributable to construction and demolition activities at the site.
 It would also be instrumental in the formulation of an efficient action plan.

 Construction and demolition (C&D) activities are principal to urbanization.
 However, construction activities do not only generate inert waste but also contaminates the ambient air.
-According to an NCAP report by Delhi Pollution Control Committee (DPCC), construction activities contribute to 30% of air pollution.
+According to an NCAP report by Delhi Pollution Control Committee (DPCC), construction pollution contribute to 30% of Delhi air pollution.

 Several construction activities like land clearing, diesel engines, demolition, incineration, and working with toxic material emanate dust and other micro-particulates.
 C&D proceedings exacerbate the windblown dust problems- also referred to as fugitive dust- onto the proximate roadways that can remain in the air for longer durations.